The Fujifilm XF 33mm F/1.4 Review — BEST Prime Lens?!

 The Perfect Fujifilm Lens

-If I were to find one minor flaw with this lens, I would have preferred if it came with the metal hood included.
+If I were to find one minor flaw with this lens, I would have preferred it to come with the metal hood included.
 Unlike the 35mm f/1.4, which comes with its metal hood, the one for this lens is an additional purchase.

 Aside from this small detail, the lens is impeccable.
 For those with the means, I highly recommend that every Fujifilm photographer and videographer add this lens to their gear — a purchase you’re unlikely to regret.
 Even if you're hesitant due to the focal length or your attachment to the 35mm f/1.4, this lens delivers such impressive performance that it might win you over.